 Swept date: IHO Definition: The date that the area was swept by a survey.

-Indication: The swept date should be encoded using 4 digits for the calendar year (YYYY), 2 digits for the month (MM) (for example April = 04) and 2 digits for the day (DD).
-When no specific month and/or day is required/known, indication of the month and/or day is omitted, and replaced with dashes (-).

-YYYYMM-- (no specific day required - mandatory) YYYY---- (no specific month required - mandatory)

-Example: 20101203 for 03 December 2010 as the swept date.
+Attribute Type: Truncated dat e Indication: The swept date should be encoded using 4 digits for the calendar year (YYYY), 2 digits for th month (MM) (for example April = 04) and 2 digits for the day (DD).
+When no specific month and/or day required/known, indication of the month and/or day is omitted, and replaced with dashes (-).
+This conforms to ISO 8601:2004.
+Format: YYYYMMDD YYYYMM YYYY (full date, mandatory ) (no specific day required - mandatory ) (no specific month required - mandatory ) Example: 20101203 for 03 December 2010 as the swept date.
+Remarks: • No remarks.